JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 const isItDoneYet = new Promise(  (resolve, reject) => {    if (done) {      const workDone = 'Here is the thing I built'      resolve(workDone)    } else {      const why = 'Still working on something else'      reject(why)    }  })
 ```

-As you can see the promise checks the `done` global constant, and if that’s true, we return a resolved promise, otherwise a rejected promise.
+As you can see the promise checks the `done` global constant, and if that's true, we return a resolved promise, otherwise a rejected promise.

 Using `resolve` and `reject` we can communicate back a value, in the above case we just return a string, but it could be an object as well.